OfficeDev/office-scripts-docs/docs/develop/excel-async-model.md

 ---
-title: 'Using the async Office Scripts APIs in performance-critical scenarios'
+title: 'Using the Office Scripts Async APIs in performance-critical scenarios'
-description: 'A primer on the Office Scripts async APIs and how to use the load/sync pattern to maximize script performance.' ms.date: 05/22/2020
+description: 'A primer on the Office Scripts Async APIs and how to use the load/sync pattern to maximize script performance.' ms.date: 05/22/2020
 localization_priority: Normal
 ---

-# Using the async Office Scripts APIs in performance-critical scenarios
+# Using the Office Scripts Async APIs in performance-critical scenarios

 This article will teach you how to write scripts using the async APIs.
-These APIs let your script control the data synchronization between the script and the workbook.
+These APIs have the same core functionality as the standard, synchronous Office Scripts APIs, but they let your script control the data synchronization between the script and the workbook.
 This gives you maximum control over the network calls to and from the workbook, which are the primary cause of performance issues.

 > [!IMPORTANT]
 > The async model is significantly more complicated than the standard Office Scripts APIs.
-We highly recommend following the guidance in [Improve the performance of your Office Scripts](web-client-performance.md) before switching to the async APIs.
+We highly recommend following the guidance in [Improve the performance of your Office Scripts](web-client-performance.md) before switching to the Office Scripts Async APIs.

 To use the async APIs, you need to add additional syntax to parts of your script.
 This tells the editor which code blocks are calling the async APIs.
 You need to add `async` to your `main` function and surround async commands in a function passed to `Excel.run`.